Sexual Misconduct Policy

 Appeals must be made, in writing, to the President of the college within five (5) business days of the written notification of the decision.

 Any action assessed or recommended by the Sexual Misconduct Hearing Board or the Office of the Dean of Students may be enforced pending the outcome of the appeal at the sole discretion of the Dean of Students, including an interim removal or suspension.

-The President will review the appeal and render a decision, usually within ten (10) business days after receiving the notice of appeal.
+The President or his/her designee will review the appeal and render a decision, usually within ten (10) business days after receiving the notice of appeal.
 The Complainant and the Respondent will receive written notice of the outcome of an appeal.